Recon-Fuzz/recon-docs/src/extra/advanced.md

 1. Create your own test setup
 2. Keep the story clean
-2. Estimating interactions and coverage
+2. State exploration and coverage
-3. Define programmatic deployments
+3. Programmatic deployment
-4. Figure out "implicit" clamping and base your properties on this
+4. Implicit clamping

 ### Create Your Own Test Setup
-If you're working on a codebase which you didn't originally develop, it's tempting to use the Foundry test setup that they've used for their unit tests, however this can lead to introducing any of the biases present in the existing setup into the invariant testing suite.
+If you're working on a codebase which you didn't originally develop, it's tempting to use the Foundry test setup that the developers used for their unit tests, however this can lead to introducing any of the biases present in the existing setup into the invariant testing suite.

-We've found that it's best to create the simplest setup possible, where you only deploy the necessary contracts of interest and periphery contracts.
+We've found that it's best to create the simplest setup possible starting from scratch, where you only deploy the necessary contracts of interest and periphery contracts.

 Periphery contracts can also often be mocked (see [this section](../free_recon_tools/recon_extension.md#auto-mocking) on how to automatically generate mocks using the Recon Extension) if their behavior is irrelevant to the contracts of interest.
-This further reduces complexity, making the suite more easily understood by collaborators and making it more likely you will get full line coverage over the contracts of interest more quickly.
+This further reduces complexity, making the suite more easily understood by collaborators and making it more likely you'll get full line coverage over the contracts of interest more quickly.

 ### Keep The Story Clean